-The Company may focus its limited financial and managerial resources on a particular market resulting in a failure to capitalize on markets that may be more profitable or for which there is a greater likelihood of success.
+We may focus our financial and managerial resources on a particular market resulting in a failure to capitalize on markets that may be more profitable or for which there is a greater likelihood of success.

-Taking into account its current limited financial and managerial resources, the Company will have to carefully prioritize the order in which it addresses of the target European markets for commercialization of the Genio system, based on parameters such as market size, market readiness, and competition, and then allocate its financial and managerial resources accordingly.

-In order to identify its primary target markets, the Company makes projections on the number of people by target market.
+Taking into account our current financial and managerial resources, we will have to carefully prioritize the order in which we address of our target European markets for commercialization of the Genio system, based on parameters such as market size, market readiness, and competition, and then allocate our financial and managerial resources accordingly.
+In order to identify our primary target markets, we make projections on the number of people by target market.
 These projections are derived from a variety of sources, including, but not limited to, scientific literature, governmental statistics and market research, and are highly contingent on a number of variables that are difficult to predict and may prove to be too high.
-If as a result of these or other factors the market for the Genio system does not develop as currently anticipated, the Company's ability to generate revenue could be materially adversely affected.
-Further, the Company uses its limited financial and managerial resources to promote a particular indication expansion that is not ultimately sufficiently commercially successful, this could result in a smaller population of patients who could benefit from the Genio system than the Company anticipates which would result in lower potential revenue for the Company.
+If as a result of these or other factors the market for the Genio system does not develop as currently anticipated, our ability to generate revenue could be materially adversely affected.
+Further, if we use our financial and managerial resources to promote a particular indication expansion that is not ultimately sufficiently commercially successful, this could result in a smaller population of patients who could benefit from the Genio system than we anticipate which would result in lower potential revenue.